wp-plugins/twitter-widget-with-styling/readme.txt

 6. Screenshot of the frontend of the widget with blue styling

 == Changelog ==

+= 1.1 =
+* First fix issue of loading on every page

 = 1.0 =
 * First Version